ObamaCare Enrollment Numbers

 ObamaCare Enrollment Numbers and Sign-Ups In-Depth

-Now that we have given you the currently semi-unannotated ObamaCare enrollment number overview above, we can dig into the some of the complexities.
+Now that we have given you the currently semi-unannotated ObamaCare enrollment number overview above, we can dig into some of the complexities.
 Let’s take a more in-depth look at the sign-up and enrollment data under the Affordable Care Act done by our resident enrollment number expert Paul Mullen.

 Over 15 Million More Americans Have Health Insurance Due to The Affordable Care Act